raulshma/ever-life-vault/README.md

 - shadcn-ui
 - Tailwind CSS

+## Development

+- Install deps and run the web app: `pnpm i && pnpm dev`
+- Run the proxy server for external integrations: `pnpm proxy`
+- Supabase types: `pnpm types:generate`

+### Feeds Aggregator

+- New page `Feeds` aggregates top Reddit posts, RSS feeds, and unread Gmail/Outlook messages.
+Twitter/Facebook/Instagram are scaffolded for future tokens.
+- OAuth for Reddit, Google, Microsoft flows through the local proxy.
+Configure `server/.env` as documented in `server/README.md`.
+- All credentials/tokens are stored in the encrypted vault (client-side encryption).
+No tokens are stored on the server.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/87dffade-1086-4054-881a-911f105b44c6) and click on Share -> Publish.